BRVC-ORG/Prospectus/README.md

 16 October

-- One thing that people new to crypto or aren't familiar with cryptography find hard to grasp or understand, at least for right now: the time that it takes for cryptographers or developers to become even basically familiar with a coin or chain like Bitcoin or Ethereum: you cannot take that away from them
+- One thing that people new to crypto or aren't familiar with cryptography find hard to grasp or understand, at least for right now: the time that it takes for cryptographers or developers to become even basically familiar with a coin or chain like Bitcoin or Ethereum: you cannot take that away from them and it is not easily discernible at first; can be kind of offputting

 - https://buyrapp.com
     - Worth looking into, once it launches